Why Do Wisdom Teeth Cause Pain?

 Wisdom Teeth Evaluation and Removal

 We use 3D Cone Beam imaging to see exactly how your wisdom teeth are positioned.
-If removal is recommended, we offer both oral sedation and IV sedation options to ensure your comfort throughout the procedure.
+If removal is recommended, we offer oral sedation options to ensure your comfort throughout the procedure.
 Recovery typically takes just a few days.

 Don't Ignore Your Symptoms